algorandfoundation/algokit-cli/docs/architecture-decisions/2023-06-06_frontend-templates.md

 ![Diagram 2](assets/2023-06-06_frontend-templates/scenario_2.jpg)

-As demonstrated above the user experience will consist of a single execution of `algokit init` command pointed at official fullstack template repository.
+As demonstrated above the user experience will consist of a single execution of `algokit init` command pointed at official full-stack template repository.
 The full stack templates are responsible for bundling both backend and frontend templates together and providing a seamless onramp for developers to get started with dApp development.
 The way repositories are bundled should be easy to maintain and should not duplicate individual backend and frontend repositories to avoid redundant maintenance, instead it should expand on metatemplating capabilities of `copier` to allow for efficient reuse of existing standalone backend/frontend templates.

 ### Addendum 1.
 Converting _ANY_ frontend projects into dApps.